 My real Name is Paul Ward, I was born in 1961, (I share my birthday with Nelson), I'm married with one daughter and five cats.
 I live in Woking in the south of England, the town where the Martians landed in War of the Worlds.

-I work as a Maths Technician in a local School, a job I really enjoy as I get lots of time off and don’t have to work weekends.
+I work as a Teaching Assistant in a local School, a job I really enjoy as I get lots of time off and don’t have to work weekends.
 It’s also a fairly worthwhile thing to do, teaching the young.
 I get all the fun of being a teacher and none of the boring planning and marking stuff.